-- 1. 4-H Youth may show two animals per class - 2.
-Dairy animals do not have to be registered purebreds to show at the Harrison County 4-H Fair - 3.
-Breed classes will be offered in the female show for those breeds what have official registries in the United States - 4.
-All purebred animals must follow breed association on breed eligibility - 5.
-All goat exhibitors may show up to 4 wethers of any combination with 22 goats allowed total between dairy and meat goat breeds.

-- 6. Goats that are in milk production during the fair must be designated on Friday during regular check-in hours.
-If not checked in and stalled on Friday, they must be checked in and stalled at least two hours prior to the show.
-Release is immediately after the Dairy Goat Show - 7.
-Goats should be milked out by 9:00 pm the evening before the show. - 8.
-Goats kids that are not weaned must be checked in and remain on the grounds the entire length of the fair. - 9.
+- 3. Dairy animals do not have to be registered purebreds to show at the Harrison County 4-H Fair - 4.
+Breed classes will be offered in the female show for those breeds what have official registries in the United States - 5.
+All purebred animals must follow breed association on breed eligibility - 6.
+All goat exhibitors may show up to 4 wethers of any combination with 22 goats allowed total between dairy and meat goat breeds. - 7.
+Goats that are in milk production during the fair must be designated on Friday during regular check-in hours.
+If not checked in and stalled on Friday, they must be checked in and stalled at least one hour prior to the show.
+Release is immediately after the Dairy Goat Show - 8.
+Goats should be milked out by 9:00 pm the evening before the show. - 9.
+Goats kids that are not weaned must be checked in and remain on the grounds the entire length of the fair. - 10.
 Kids not born by entry deadline should be entered with a dam's registration or flock ID as well as the intended flock ID for the kid.
-Please note "Pending Birth" in the entry. - 10.
+Please note "Pending Birth" in the entry. - 11.
 All dairy goats must be dehorned.
 Scur/horn regrowth of 1" is allowable.
-Goats must be healed from dehorning at the time of check-in - 11.
-Crossbred goats with meat-type breeds must show in the Meat Goat Show. - 12.
+Goats must be healed from dehorning at the time of check-in - 12.
+Crossbred goats with meat-type breeds must show in the Meat Goat Show. - 13.
 Members are encouraged to fit their own goats for show.
-See General Livestock Guidelines for more on Fitting/Grooming Policy - 13.
+See General Livestock Guidelines for more on Fitting/Grooming Policy - 14.
 If a fitter is used, it is the responsibility of the 4-H member to notify them of all rules.
-If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 14.
-The superintendent may move an animal from a breed class to the crossbred division if it doesn't meet the characteristics - 15.
-On show day, animals are not permitted to leave barns until the conclusion of the show. - 16.
+If rules are not followed, the 4-H member and their family risk being penalized accordingly. - 15.
+The superintendent may move an animal from a breed class to the crossbred division if it doesn't meet the characteristics - 16.
+On show day, animals are not permitted to leave barns until the conclusion of the show. - 17.
 Once livestock have been permitted to leave, either to return to the 4-H member's possession or to the auction buyer's possession, the 4-H member is responsible for cleaning their pen area.
 Penalties for not cleaning up include disqualification from showing in the next fair's completion show.